-It was necessary to created an sturdy base to attach the robot and limited from falling over the material, initially I though about securing the axidraw to the cubes with metal l shapes but quickly dismissed this idea after realizing that the placement of the two machines should be very precise to obtain a precise final piece.
+It was necessary to create a sturdy base to attach the robot and limit from falling over the material, initially, I thought about securing the axidraw to the cubes with metal l shapes but quickly dismissed this idea after realizing that the placement of the two machines should be very precise to obtain a precise final piece.

-Then I studied the architecture of the AxiDraw and made a technical draw in illustrator, the AxiDraw has 2 metal plates underneath that acts as a legs, these metal plates are attached with two M4 screws.
+Then I studied the architecture of the AxiDraw and made a technical draw in illustrator, the AxiDraw has 2 metal plates underneath that act as legs, these metal plates are attached with two M4 screws.

 I also determined the maximum ratio of the plotter movement in order to place the two robots using an inverse proportion.

 I decided to use 1/4 thin acrylic as the base for the machines, which gave me the desirable structure and stabilization for the AxiDraw.

 I created all the necessary files in illustrator for the laser cut

 The Fabrication Process